-Before rolling out this technology, companies should keep in mind that 81% of Americans are concerned with how their data is collected and 69% do not have confidence in tech companies’ ability to manage their data responsibly, according to a Pew Research poll from November 2019.
+Before rolling out this technology, companies should keep in mind that 81 percent of Americans are concerned with how their data is collected and 69 percent do not have confidence in tech companies’ ability to manage their data responsibly, according to a Pew Research poll from November 2019.

 If the public trust in technology is going to grow, especially among companies handling their data for tracing apps, we need to do a better job in reassuring the public that this is what is needed.
 We need to ensure that people’s vote of confidence is not betrayed when using their personal information.

 For starters, companies should consider the following in their interactions with consumers as they seek to collect and utilize their personal data.